 Our biggest tip here is to keep things simple.
-If you are lucky your village hall will be a blank space, but in some cases there might be notice boards or other posters and fixtures that belong to other users of the space.
-With permission you might be able to move some of these to a store room but some things might not be able to be moved so you’ll need to come up with some methods of hiding or disguising.
+If you are lucky your village hall will be a blank space, but in some cases, there might be notice boards or other posters and fixtures that belong to other users of the space.
+With permission, you might be able to move some of these to a storeroom but some things might not be able to be moved so you’ll need to come up with some methods of hiding or disguising.
 If you have the budget available you might want to hire in chairs and tables if there aren’t any available or if the ones provided aren’t suitable.

-But don’t forget that if you are on a budget you can also find lots of affordable and quirky bits and bobs in charity shops such as bunting, vintage tea sets, glass jars and material.
+But don’t forget that if you are on a budget you can also find lots of affordable and quirky bits and bobs in charity shops.

 Design your room setup

 Unless you are planning to provide your own flowers for the day you will need to find a good local florist.
 Chat to them about your plans and the ideas you have.
 Try to arrange a venue viewing for them and provide them with pictures of the venue if you can.
-If you don’t want to use a florist then you might want to find a local flower supplier who can provide you with fresh blooms for you to use to decorate the venue yourself.
+If you don’t want to use a florist then you might want to find a local flower supplier who can provide you with fresh blooms for you to use to collect and then decorate the venue yourself.
 Jam jars, vintage jugs, vases and teapots all come to life when filled with colourful blooms and a few of these placed up and down trestle tables can really be all you to fill your venue with colour – or keep things fuss-free and use fake flowers like these stunning ones.
 Alternatively, don’t use flowers at all – these lovely windmills could make a lovely and low-cost table decoration in a vase and guests can even take them home with them as a gift.

 Hire a catering company

-The great thing about village and church halls is that there usually aren’t any restrictions on who you can There are a lot of catering companies that can bring their own cutlery and table decorations, as well as providing the food and drink and serving your guests on the day – this can take away some of the stress and is a good option to consider if you have budget available.
+The great thing about village and church halls is that there usually aren’t any restrictions on outside catering.
+There are a lot of catering companies that can bring their own cutlery and table decorations, as well as providing the food and drink and serving your guests on the day – this can take away some of the stress and is a good option to consider if you have the budget available.

 There are lots of great companies online that can design your own DIY wedding table plans for you.
 We love these classy ones from Not on The High Street and we thought these modern ones were super classy too.
 We’ve seen a lot of couples using these little wooden easels for table numbers and table signage in their venues.
 Some companies, such as Moo.com allow you to make your own wedding invitations and postcards which you can use for table name places.
 It’s always worth asking the seller if they can offer you a package for your table signs and placenames to get a consistent look.

 Find out whether your venue has its own sound system and how you can connect to this.
 It can be fun to curate your own wedding playlist and connect to your venue’s speakers.
 If you are using spotify don’t forget to make your playlists offline in case your venue doesn’t have wifi!

-- Mini sports day sets – nothing beats seeing your Nan win at the egg & spoon rave (provide your own little prizes!)
+- Mini sports day sets like these – nothing beats seeing your Nan win at the egg & spoon race